roberto-g-v/SQL-analysis-payroll/README.md

 * (Optional) Create a Jupyter Notebook of the bonus analysis.

-* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.

 ## Conclusions

 When making the database from the information that our boss handed we had the following outliers analyzing the following queries on SQL: